}

 Impact of Genetics on Drug Response

-Genetic differences in CYP2C9 define metabolizer phenotypes (poor, intermediate, normal) that directly influence phenytoin blood concentrations and therapeutic risk, while the presence of HLA-B*15:02 carries an immune-mediated risk of severe cutaneous adverse reactions independent of drug levels.
+Genetic differences in CYP2C9 define metabolizer phenotypes (poor, intermediate, normal) that directly influence phenytoin blood concentrations and therapeutic risk.

 Expected Clinical Effects of Genetic Variation